harrisonlab/quorn_rna-seq/README.md

 Basic star alignment parameters:
 STAR --genomeDir your_out_dir --outFileNamePrefix something --readFilesIn fastq_F fastq_R --outSAMtype SAM --runThreadN 16

-Alignment was done using both 2-pass alignment (2-pass alignment and basic alignment) and basic alignment only.
+Alignment was done using both 2-pass alignment (2-pass alignment and basic alignment) and basic alignment only (though only as I added the two-stage process later, no point in just doing the basic alignment, unless you <i>must</i> have results by tomorrow .
 For two pass, first pass finds extra splice junctions second pass uses these extra annotations for mapping.
 For basic only alignment the below code was modified to comment out "--sjdbFileChrStartEnd $splice_list" (and remove the preceeding line continuation \))